 (This blog is a truncated version of an article that ran in the New York Law Journal last month.)

-At most law firms, when a document translation is needed, the usual course of action is to request estimates from several translation companies and pick the cheapest one.
+At most law firms, when a legal document translation provider is needed, the usual course of action is to request estimates from several translation companies and pick the cheapest one.

 Here are 7 factors to consider when selecting a legal translation provider:

 Quality is the most important factor.
-But how can you determine if a company provides quality legal translations?
-Translation is not a science, and there is no such thing as a perfect document translation.
+But how can you determine if a company provides quality legal document translations?
+The translation is not a science, and there is no such thing as a perfectly legal document translation.
 But it makes sense to find out more about a company’s quality control procedures, how they select and vet their translators, and how they proofread completed translations.
-Are their translators accredited by the American Translator’s Association (ATA) or similar organizations?
+You may want to ask a legal translation provider if their translators are accredited by the American Translator’s Association (ATA) or similar organizations?
 What is their process for dealing with translation errors?
 If a translation company can’t answer these questions to your satisfaction, you should be wary of trusting them with your documents.

 2. ISO Certification